dbl-works/terraform/cdn/README.md

 # Terraform Module: CDN

-A reopsitory for setting up a S3 bucket to host static files such as a frontend app, images, fronts, etc.
+A repository for setting up an S3 bucket to host static files such as a frontend app, images, fronts, etc.

-Access is permitted only through a Cloudfront distribution, that requires a SSL certificate for your custom domain.
+Access is permitted only through a Cloudfront distribution that requires an SSL certificate for your custom domain.

 ## Usage